mkennedy87/441/HW-11/readme.md

 Started by downloading the example homework and studying it a bit.
+Just having trouble figuring out the collision with the edge of the canvas.